top of page

 What we will do

-Our objective and what we will do: co-design, creation and inclusion
+Our objective and what we do: co-design, creation and inclusion

 Three people, one of whom is in a wheelchair, talking at a computer